turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - SetDamping(float value)
 - SetWindAffection(float value)

+## Canvas
+This is used to describe a drawable area
+- GetDPI() -- pixels per inch
+- GetDPIScaling() -- scaling factor between physical and logical size
+- GetPhysicalWidth() -- width in pixels
+- GetPhysicalHeight() -- height in pixels
+- GetLogicalWidth() -- width in dpi scaled units
+- GetLogicalHeight() -- height in dpi scaled units

 ## High Level Interface
 ### MainComponent
 This is the main entry point and manages the lifetime of the application.
 Even though it is called a component, it is not part of the entity-component system